hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/4-settle_system.rst

         &gau                           !
 Syntax for using Gaussian as external QM software method       = 'B3LYP',        !
 Choice of QM theory basis        = '6-31G*',       !
 Basis set
         num_threads  =  94,            !
-Choice of CPU threads to use with Gaussian
-        mem          = '64GB',         !
+Choice for number of CPU threads to use with Gaussian mem          = '64GB',         !
 Memory allocation to Gaussian QM calculations use_template =  0,             !
 No template specified for Gaussian input
         dipole = 1,                    !
 Report dipole moment at each step